 As Valentine’s Day nears, the internet buzzes with playfully captioned pictures (or “memes”) inspiring us toward “Relationship Goals.”
 But beyond those fun photos of mature couples who still push each other in shopping carts or wear matching Star Wars t-shirts, there must lie deeper efforts to uphold long term commitments.

 Marriage and family therapists at Centerstone suggest these goal-worthy relationship-building practices.

 Validate Feelings.
 It’s important for partners to express emotions in assertive yet non-aggressive ways that demonstrate a real desire to hear and understand one another.
 Adjusting our language from overly accusatory (“You never/always…”) to personally clarifying (“I feel…”) is a good game changer.
-Here’s another wise move: ask your partner how he or she feels if you don’t understand.
-Simply acknowledging how a spouse feels can turn a conversation’s tide from destructive to productive.
+Here’s another wise move: ask your partner how they feel if you don’t understand.
+Simply acknowledging how your partner feels can turn a conversation’s tide from destructive to productive.

 Yes, love is grand and worthy of all the online declarations, boxes of chocolates and bouquets of flowers in the world.
 Just don’t forget the daily upkeep that needs to happen behind the scenes.
 When we love intentionally, validate each other’s feelings and embrace our differences, it could mean the difference between a relationship that’s on the rocks and a relationship that truly rocks.
 Take these goals to heart.